-Mount Vernon City School District participates in the National School Lunch Program and makes lunches available to students for the regular price of \$2.50 and the reduced price of \$.40.
-Milk is available for \$.40.
+Mount Vernon City School District participates in the National School Lunch Program and makes breakfasts and lunches available to all students free of charge.
+This change is effective for the 2024-2025 school year.
 Students may also bring their own lunch to school to be eaten in the school cafeteria.
-Breakfast is served each day and is free for students who qualify for the lunch program.
 Carbonated beverages (pop) and candy are discouraged in the cafeteria.
-No student shall be allowed to leave school premises during the lunch period without the written permission from the parent.
+No student shall be allowed to leave school premises during the lunch period without written permission from the parent.
 Students leaving during the lunch period must be signed out in the Office and signed back in by the parent or adult when they return to school.